darksilence1987/proactive/README.md

 # Proactive: A Powerful Project Management System
+# Proactive: A Project Management System

-Proactive is a comprehensive project management system built with Spring Boot, designed to streamline workflow and boost productivity for software development teams.
+Proactive is a project management system built with Spring Boot, designed to help software development teams streamline their workflow and improve productivity.

 **Key Features:**